-If you want to ship to an inmate in a federal prison, you should keep the restrictions on what you can ship in mind…and these restrictions are pretty limiting.
-We’ve listed those out for you below.
+If you want to ship to an inmate in federal prison, you should keep the restrictions on what you can ship in mind…and these restrictions are pretty limiting.
+We’ve listed those for you below.

 First, You Need to Obtain Written Approval

 In order to ship to inmates in federal prison, you’ll need to obtain written approval from the inmate’s unit team, or another authorized staff member at the institution.
 Contacting the prison where the inmate is located for written approval is the absolute first step you need to take in order to ship there.